ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-request-scenarios.md

 \#10.
 The worker sends the feedback message from ElasticSearch to the worker _response_ queue (see \#5).

-The worker also sends a notification message to the internal broker, to notify subscribing clients, if any (see next section).

 ##### 3rd step: Send feedback

 Involved components overview: